slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 Also, you could specify multiple packages in the remove command, for example: `apt-get remove cups samba nfs-common rpcbind`

+To test if a service is needed, stop it and check your nagios: `service <service> stop`.

 Remove at least the following services:

 * cups (printing): `apt-get remove cups` (this actually disables cups, even though it isn't installed using cups.
 Just make sure you can't start the service after: try `service cups start` and check netstat.